Kurt Russell biography

 It was his 1979 performance as Elvis in a made-for-TV movie that established him a star to watch.
 He married his co-star Season Hubley that same year and they had a son together.
 A short time later he made a place for himself on Hollywood's A-list of movie stars with his starring performance in John Carpenter's Escape from New York .

-He's been involved with Goldie Hawn since 1983 when the two filmed Swing Shift (although they'd met years earlier when Kurt had a starring role in The One and Only, Genuine Original Family Band and Goldie had a bit part as a "giggly girl").
-He divorced his wife in 1984 and has been with Hawn ever since.
+Kurt has been involved with Goldie Hawn since 1983 when the two filmed Swing Shift (although they'd met years earlier when Kurt had a starring role in The One and Only, Genuine Original Family Band and Goldie had a bit part as a "giggly girl").
+He divorced his wife in 1984 and has been with Goldie ever since.

-Russell currently lives in Vancouver, where he and Hawn moved so their son, Wyatt (b.1986), could pursue his dream to become a professional hockey player.
+For several years, Kurt and Goldie lived in Vancouver, so their son, Wyatt (b.1986) could pursue his dream to become a professional hockey player.
 They currently also have homes in Snowmass Village, Colorado; Manhattan; Brentwood and Palm Desert, California.